List of Navy & Air Force Tuition Assistance Benefits Changes

 Hecht said that reassessment of caps will occur throughout the fiscal year to determine when they can be removed.
 No specific deadline has been set.

 Similarly in September, the Air Force also released changes to their TA benefits.
 Officials announced a drop in TA caps, from $4,500 annually to $3,750 as a measure to ensure fiscal sustainability and program availability.
-However, only two months later, the Air Force decided to restore the original AF Cool limits and TA cap of $4,500.
+However, only 2 months later, the Air Force decided to restore the original AF Cool limits and TA cap of $4,500.

 TA Usage Numbers Continue to Increase